aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     * customer:
           o chris, ellen

-3. On Federated Access Manager admin console, create the following URL Policies:
+3. Create the following URL Policies:
    In the following URLs, replace the <hostname> and <port> with the actual fully qualified host name and port on which the sample application will be running.